pelicanmapping/rocky/README.md

 return app.run();
 ```

 You can also skip the `Application` object altogether and run your own frame loop.
-Just be aware: the ECS-based Annotation system is managed by `Application` so it will not be available.
+Just be aware: the ECS-based Annotation system is managed by `Application` so it will not be available (unless you install and manage it yourself.)

 Here's the framework:

 ```c++
 #include <rocky/rocky.h>